aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 ## Data Density
 <a name="datadensity"></a>
 Data density is one of the most important properties of barcode symbologies.
 It defines how much information can be encoded in a single barcode.
 It is low for 1D barcodes and considerably high for 2D matrix barcode types.
 The difference in data density for 2D and 1D symbologies can exceed 10 times.
-The barcode types discussed below, *Code93* and *Data Matrix*, are provided as examples of barcode types with different data densities.
+The barcode types discussed below, *Code93* and *Data Matrix*, are provided as examples of symbologies with different data densities.

 **Code93**
 *Code 93* is a more secure and compact version of the *Code39* symbology that can encode both alphabet characters and numerical digits. *Code93* has quite low data density; therefore, with respect to other symbologies, it requires generating a larger barcode to encode the same amount of information.